FastVPSEestiOu/openvz-network-shaper/README.md

 * Incoming and outgoing traffic shaping (please be very careful with INCOMING shaping feature!)

 FAQ
+* How much IP's I could have on single server?
+Tested up to few thousands
 * What license?
 GPLv2 (please be careful because we changed license at 10 Nov 2014)
 * Do you have support for multiple IPs per containter?
 Yes!
 * Do you have support for IPv6?
 Yes, we have it!